AHRMM White Papers

 White papers serve as resources for exploring and confronting the challenges and complexities faced in the supply chain field.
 AHRMM welcomes new additions to its library.
 In addition to white papers, AHRMM Fellow (FAHRMM) papers are included in the white paper repository.
 Note: viewing certain papers are a member-only benefit.

-This white paper was written as a recap of the AHRMM16 Cost, Quality, and Outcomes (CQO) Summit, held in August of 2016 in San Diego.
-The paper presents an overview of the keynote presentation on the delivery and integration of care, roundtable discussions, and a recap of the panel discussion on supply chain’s role in an alternative payment model environment.
+This white paper was written as a recap of the AHRMM17 Cost, Quality, and Outcomes (CQO) Summit, held in July 2017 in Washington, D.C.
+The paper presents an overview of the keynote presentation on the delivery and integration of care, roundtable discussions, and a recap of the panel discussion on supply chain’s role in population health management.

 This AHRMM Fellow paper will define the regulation and explore how a supply chain department can support their organization in meeting this aspect of the regulations.
 Understanding the alphabet soup of acronyms that is Unique Device Identifier (UDI), their meaning, how to understand and read the standardized labeling are crucial first steps.
 Organizations should able to identify what defines an implant.
 Recognizing why is there a need to capture barcode information and have that information recorded in a patient’s record will improve continuity of care.